Sharing Hope With the World

 This website is devoted to those of you who have stumbled like me along life’s path.
 There are no absolute or perfect answers to anything.

 There were never any grandiose goals in my life.
 Mother demanded that our lives revolve around the activities at church.
 Religion was not just a primary activity for our family.
 It was a way of life.
-It provided a solid foundation of faith and hope as I endured childhood abuse.
+Faith provided a solid foundation of faith and hope as I endured childhood abuse.
 I loved to sit in our family pew at church and gaze up at the intricate stained glass windows that adorned the sanctuary.
 The glow of the morning sun through those windows glazed the congregation with streams of vibrant color.
 The colorful scene filled my very essence with assurances that the light would always shine down and protect me.

-Hope is Found in Your Dreams
+Find Hope in Your Dreams

 Hope Can Be Found in our Simple Surroundings

 The distant honking grows louder as I stare at the bay.
-I know as I watch the first Canadian goose emerge high above the treetops on the opposite shore that I will begin counting the birds.
+Once again, I know as I watch the first Canadian goose emerge high above the treetops on the opposite shore that I will begin counting the birds.

 Hope in Dedication